elsonel/elsonel/README.md

 I am open to software engineering opportunities.

-You can find my art/design portfolio at https://elson.pb.online/
+You can find my temporary art/design portfolio at https://elson.pb.online/ (the new site is currently in development!)

 <!--
 **aythels/aythels** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.